teddyxwx/Project-1/README.md

 you should tick the checkbox here in `README.md`, and briefly summarize what you did in the list above.

-Remember, a clear and well-organized summary helps TAs to understand your work better.
+A clear and well-organized summary helps TAs to understand your work better.
 If you don't think a detail is worth mentioning, neither does the reader.
 Sometimes a screenshot is worth a thousand words.